- Discover CRC

 Case Summary

-- the Better Transportation Partnership to encourage new energy-saving technologies;
+1. the Better Transportation Partnership to encourage new energy-saving technologies;

-- The development of Toronto’s Energy Plan to identify future needs for energy and feasible options to meeting these needs.
+3. the development of Toronto’s Energy Plan to identify future needs for energy and feasible options to meeting these needs.

-The Energy Efficiency Office estimates that projects initiated through its programs have a value exceeding $100 million.
+2. the EEO estimates that projects initiated through its programs have a value exceeding $100 million.

-The Toronto Atmospheric Fund (TAF) was established in 1991 to promote global climate stabilization through financing local projects that reduce greenhouse gas emissions and/or absorb carbon from the air, educate the public in climate change matters, or foster climate-change partnerships with senior levels of government, educational institution, business and non-governmental organizations.
-Toronto City Council endowed TAF with $26 million to provide loans and/or grants to local projects on a revolving fund basis.
+In 1991, the TAF was established to promote global climate stabilization through financing local projects that reduce greenhouse gas emissions and/or absorb carbon from the air, educate the public in climate change matters, or foster climate-change partnerships with senior levels of government, educational institution, business, and non-governmental organizations.
+Toronto City Council endowed the TAF with $26 million to provide loans and/or grants to local projects on a revolving fund basis.
 Projects have ranged from installation of energy efficient street lighting, to “greenups’ of over 12,000 homes, naturalization of school yards, investments in energy retrofit projects, and the development of plans for the city’s Bikeway Network.
-In 2000, City council expanded TAF’s mandate to include the promotion of better air quality.
-From its inception to the end of 2002-2003, TAF granted some $7.9 million to various local projects.
-In addition, TAF loaned or made financial commitments of some $29 million in support of projects focused at reducing green house gas emissions.
+In 2000, city council expanded the TAF’s mandate to include the promotion of better air quality.
+From its inception to the end of 2002-2003, the TAF granted some $7.9 million to various local projects.
+In addition, the TAF loaned or made financial commitments of $29 million in support of projects focused at reducing green house gas emissions.

-Without belittling either mechanism, EEO programs can be thought of as focusing on established mechanisms to reduce greenhouse gas emissions such as energy performance contracting and in-house efficiency programs.
-TAF, on the other hand, appears to emphasize new approaches and solutions such as providing start-up financing to develop a car-sharing service for Toronto at 50 locations across the city and encouraging individuals and households to reduce noxious air emissions through limiting the use of two-stroke engines and/or replacing older small machines, such as lawn mowers, with newer models.
+Without belittling either mechanism, the EEO programs can be thought of as focusing on established mechanisms to reduce greenhouse gas emissions such as energy performance contracting and in-house efficiency programs.
+The TAF, on the other hand, appears to emphasize new approaches and solutions such as providing start-up financing to develop a car-sharing service for Toronto at 50 locations across the city, and encouraging individuals and households to reduce noxious air emissions through limiting the use of two-stroke engines and/or replacing older small machines, such as lawn mowers, with newer models.
 Working together, both mechanisms have been remarkably effective in creating widespread support, both within the Toronto citizenry and supportive industries.

 Sustainable Development Characteristics